drivendataorg/zamba/docs/docs/quickstart.md

                                   on --proba_threshold) for every possible
                                   class.

+  --num-workers INTEGER           Number of subprocesses to use for data
+                                  loading.

   --weight-download-region [us|eu|asia]
                                   Server region for downloading weights.
   --cache-dir PATH                Path to directory for model weights.